 Riverside is considered to be the first planned community in the United States.
 Incorporated in 1875, the historically-recognized village is noted for its expansive parkways, charming town center and early 20th century architecture.

-Designed in 1869 by Calvert Vaux and Frederick Law Olmsted, the father of Landscape Architecture, the village was incorporated in 1875.
 The Riverside Landscape Architecture District was designated a National Historic Landmark in 1970.
-To retain its original aesthetic charm, this village of some 9,000 residents even maintains approximately 379 antique-style gas street lanterns.
+To retain its original aesthetic charm, the village even maintains approximately 379 antique-style gas street lanterns.

-Riverside is served by District 96, which has four elementary schools and one junior high school.
-High school students attend Riverside Brookfield High School, which is part of Riverside-Brookfield Township School District 208.
-The village also has a number of private schools, including Tallgrass Sudbury School, which offers an alternative education model for students ages 5 to 19.
+Riverside students attend District 96 schools including four elementary schools and one junior high school.
+High school students attend Riverside Brookfield High School, part of the Riverside-Brookfield Township School District 208.

 at Harlem Ave Metra, Riverside Metra, Hollywood Metra